CoD Warzone: SBMM – function, tricks and problems

 Call of Duty then closed a data interface and with it access to certain data.
 However, you can manually reopen this interface.

 How can I unlock my Call of Duty data?
-You can share your gameplay data with all players on Call of Duty’s website (via callofduty.com).
+You can share your gameplay data with all players on Call of Duty’s official website (via callofduty.com).
 Log in, go to your profile settings, and then go to the “Linked Accounts” settings.

 In one of your linked networks, set the “Visible data” menu item to “All”.
 Now you can view your data, for example, via the CoD tracker.
 But be aware that this also applies to the rest of the world.